Lankylank/1DV503-programming-assignment-2/README.md

 #### ***main.py***
 This is the applications EntryPoint and where the application loop is located.
 It contains the global variables that hold the database connection information.
 Such as username, password etc.
 #### ***funcs.py***
 Here is where the application specific functionality is placed.
-Such as calling functions from sql.py and building specific queries, retrieving the data and passing that data on to the responsible print function inside ui.py.
+Such as calling functions from sql.py and building specific queries, retrieving the data and passing that data on to the print function inside ui.py.
 #### ***sql.py***
 This file contains functions for both generalized SQL queries as well as application specific queries.
 #### ***CDatabaseManager.py***